SharinLana/react-query/README.md

 ### INFINITE QUERIES (InfiniteQueries.page.js)

-To load more data on every button click
+To load more data on every button click.
+Here we are using the useInfiniteQuery() hook + getNexPageParam option